spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-hookshot.md

 # matrix_hookshot_github_private_key: "GITHUB_PRIVATE_KEY_HERE"
 ```

-For each of the services (GitHub, GitLab, Jira, Figma, generic webhooks) fill in the respective variables `matrix_hookshot_service_*` listed in [main.yml](../roles/custom/matrix-bridge-hookshot/defaults/main.yml) as required.
+For each of the services (GitHub, GitLab, Jira, Figma, and generic webhooks) fill in the respective variables `matrix_hookshot_service_*` listed in [main.yml](../roles/custom/matrix-bridge-hookshot/defaults/main.yml) as required.

 Take special note of the `matrix_hookshot_*_enabled` variables.
-Services that need no further configuration are enabled by default (GitLab, Generic), while you must first add the required configuration and enable the others (GitHub, Jira, Figma).
+Services that need no further configuration are enabled by default (GitLab and generic webhooks), while you must first add the required configuration and enable the others (GitHub, Jira, and Figma).

 ### Extending the configuration